ReproNim/WorkflowComparison/README.md

 * Use standards and containers for everything

 # The Workflow Systems
-We are starting the the following workflow systems.
+We are starting with the following workflow systems.
 But, this list is not exhaustive.
 If you would like another system included, feel free to join up and add it!

 * BrainLife